Beedeeboom/d-artiste/README.md

 ### Target audience

-D-Artiste aims at attrating a two sided market with the target audience on one side of new and uprising artists of all genres, ranging from paint artists, digital artists to graphic designers and a target audience on another side of art lovers, modern interior enthusiats between the ages of 25 to 45 seeking to purchase unique and creative digital artworks at a reduced cost.
+D'Artiste aims at attracting a two sided market with the target audience on one side of new and uprising artists of all genres, ranging from paint artists, digital artists to graphic designers and a target audience on another side of art lovers, modern interior enthusiasts between the ages of 25 to 45 seeking to purchase unique and creative digital artworks at a reduced cost.

 ### Tech stack (e.g. html, css, deployment platform, etc)